Shared web hosting service: Shared web hosting services

-Shared web hosting can also be done privately by sharing the cost of running a server in a colocation centre; this is called cooperative hosting.
+Shared web hosting can also be done privately by sharing the cost of running a server in a colocation center; this is called cooperative hosting.

 Implementation

-Shared web hosting can be accomplished in two ways: name-based and Internet Protocol-based (IP-based), although some control panels allow a mix of name-based and IP-based on the one server.
+Shared web hosting can be accomplished in two ways: name-based and Internet Protocol-based (IP-based), although some control panels allow a mix of name-based and IP-based on one server.

 IP-based

 In IP-based virtual hosting, also called dedicated IP hosting, each virtual host has a different IP address.
 The web server is configured with multiple physical network interfaces or virtual network interfaces on the same physical interface.
-The web server software uses the IP address the client connects to in order to determine which website to show the user.
+The web server software uses the IP address the client connects to, to determine which website to show the user.

 Name-based

 In name-based virtual hosting, also called shared IP hosting, the virtual hosts serve multiple hostnames on a single machine with a single IP address.
 This is possible because when a web browser requests a resource from a web server using HTTP/1.1 it includes the requested hostname as part of the request.
 The server uses this information to determine which website to show the user.